mikezackles/vranger/README.md

 if you want to use it in OSX.
 In Arch you can install via the AUR or the included PKGBUILD.

-By default, the "`<Leader>`q" mapping is used to suspend vim.
+By default, the `<Leader>q` mapping is used to suspend vim.
 You should be able to use the DETACH environment variable to change this behavior.
 For example, in bash you could try: